-The Legacy Project potash mine and production facility is the first new greenfield potash mine built in Saskatchewan in nearly forty years, located in the RM of Dufferin #190, near the communities of Bethune and Findlater.
+Bethune mine is located in the RM of Dufferin #190, near the communities of Bethune and Findlater.

-In addition to the mine site, the Legacy Project also includes Rail and Port initiatives.
+In addition to the mine site, K+S Potash Canada also has Rail and Port infrastructure.

-K+S Potash Canada (KSPC) has partnered with Pacific Coast Terminals (PCT) for the port initiative.
-In spring of 2014, PCT and KSPC signed an exclusive, long-term agreement that called for the construction of a new potash handling and storage facility at PCT’s bulk handling facility located in Port Moody near Vancouver, British Columbia.
-Potash products arriving by rail from the Legacy mine will be stored on site and transported to vessels destined for K+S Group’s international clients.
-Construction for the modifications of this facility are currently underway.
+K+S Potash Canada (KSPC) partnered with Pacific Coast Terminals (PCT) to help construct and operate their potash handling and storage facility at PCT’s bulk handling facility located in Port Moody near Vancouver, British Columbia.
+In spring of 2014, PCT and KSPC signed an exclusive, long-term agreement that called for the construction of a new potash handling and storage facility.
+Potash products arriving by rail from the Bethune mine will be stored on site and transported to vessels destined for K+S Group’s international clients.

 To ensure a rail connection, KSPC partnered with Canadian Pacific (CP).
-Potash bound for port will transported by CP from the Legacy Project mine site.
-CP is currently in the process of constructing a 30 km Belle Plaine Spur line linking the Legacy site to existing CP track near Belle Plaine.
-KSPC will construct a 14 km line that links this spur to a loop at the potash mine’s loading facilities and will build about 6 km of storage track adjacent to its line.
-Learn more about the CP Belle Plaine Spur Project.
+Potash bound for port will transported by CP from the Bethune mine.
+In spring 2017, CP completed the 30 km Belle Plaine subdivision, a new line of rail that links Bethune mine to existing CP track near Belle Plaine.
+KSPC also completed and additional 14 km of rail line that links CP's new track to a loop at the potash mine’s loading facilities and 6 km of storage track adjacent to its line.
+This ~20 km of line is owned and will be operated by KSPC.

 K+S Potash Canada is committed to contributing to Saskatchewan’s economic growth, being an active part of the community and being a responsible neighbour.